-Parents have commented on how beneficial the role has been.
+Parents have commented on how beneficial the role is and having spoken to Ay know that they are 'not alone'.
 They feel less isolated knowing that they can talk to someone & share experiences with a parent who has had to cope with their child's accident.
 Being able to talk to someone, especially just after the accident has relived some of the worry, stress and anxiety.

-Amy is also the coordinator for the family forum site on Facebook; the forum it is only open to the parents.
+Amy continues to be the coordinator for the family forum site on Facebook; the forum it is only open to the parents.
 Due to families living all over Scotland, it has proved a useful social media site tool where the parents can keep in touch and ask each other questions.